 To walk safely on ice, walk like a penguin.
 Point your feet out, and hold your arms out slightly to your side.
 Shuffle, and take short steps (see video below!).

-The night before freezing temperatures, rub half a potato over your car’s windshield.
-The sugar from the potato creates a barrier over the window and prevents ice from forming, so you’ll come out in the morning and won’t have to scrape!
-Simply rinse and wipe with your wipers when you get on the road.
+On the night before freezing temperatures, rub half a potato over your car’s windshield.
+The sugar from the potato creates a barrier on the window, preventing ice formation.
+In the morning, you won’t have to scrape!
+Simply rinse and use your wipers to clear the windshield when you hit the road.
 You can also try these methods!

 During cold weather months, it’s a good practice to keep at least a half a tank of gasoline in your vehicle at all times.
 Not only does it prevent you from being stranded, but it prevents any water in the tank from freezing, which can damage the fuel pump.